Strings

 Divided between the hands; V-7 chord, rolled chords, hands together on the V-7 chord (all inversions); two hand trills; one hand arpeggios; descending slides in 3rds and 6ths; double glissandi 2 against 3 rhythms

-Suggested TechniquesScales in 6th & 10th ; Hands doubled at the 6th; Tonic triads; V-7 chord, hands together, doubled at the octave in all inversions; rolled chords; one-handed trills5-10 min.
+Suggested TechniquesScales in 6th & 10th ; Hands doubled at the 6th; Tonic triads; V-7 chord, hands together, doubled at the octave in all inversions; rolled chords; one-handed trills5-7 min.

-Note: Play one movement/one solo piece only (with cadenza if applicable).
-If the movement/solo piece is too short, add one more solo piece/movement.
-You can play any solo piece which your private teacher recommends.
-If the solo piece you perform does not include the techniques you would like to demonstrate, you can display them through playing a scale, a short etude (8-16 measures) or an orchestral excerpt.
+Note: Play one movement or one solo piece only.
+If the chosen movement or solo piece is too short, you may add one additional solo piece or movement.
+You may perform any solo work recommended by your private teacher.
+If your selected solo piece does not include the techniques you wish to demonstrate, you may showcase them separately by playing a scale, a short etude (8–16 measures), or an orchestral excerpt.